 Dice Games: Dice games are work magic with counting, subitizing and basic math operations.
 Start with one dice and ask your child to identify the dots to build those subitizing skills.
 Initially they will need to count but gradually they will pick up to subitizing.
 As your child progresses, introduce him to dice and ask to add the numbers and write the sum.
 Time Spend: 6-10minutes.

 Draw 10: Playing cards are the best Math Flashcards lying around in the house.
 Use them to teach addition by playing a simple game of draw 10.
 Each player draws 4 cards out of the deck and the one who make a sum of 10 from his cards, wins the game.
 Also, use the playing cards to teach them sorting, patterns, number recognition and counting.
 Time Spend: Under 10minutes.

 Piggy Bank: A treasure trove of numbers, Piggy Bank is a wonderful way to build numeracy skills.
 Ask your child to identify different denominations, count them and chart them on a paper.
 You can take it further by playing a Shopkeeper and selling items.
 Time Spend: 5-10minutes.

-Playing Number Games is an awesome way to include Math in your daily life and help children see its relevance.
+Playing Number Games is an awesome way to get children interested in math and help them see its relevance in the daily life.
 These games not only help children practice their numbers but also take away the fear and boredom associated with numbers.
 Early years is the time when they need to solidify their number skills to build on them later.
-All you need is just 10minutes everyday.
+All you need is just 10 minutes everyday.